AMSTERDAM: Vrije Universiteit

 Amsterdam, the capital of the Netherlands, has been a renowned cultural, scientific and commercial centre for many centuries.
 It was here, in 1880, that Vrije Universiteit Amsterdam first opened its doors to students.
 'Vrije Universiteit' means 'Free University'.
 Here, 'free' refers to freedom of state and church interference.
 Vrije Universiteit Amsterdam was established in 1880 by orthodox protestants.
 Nowadays it aims to be inspiring, innovative and involved.
 Throughout the past century, the university has continued to expand.
 It now comprises twelve faculties and has teaching facilities for 18,000 students.

-- Students must be a junior or senior CJ major
+- Students must be a junior or senior CJ major if they wish to take classes in the Vrije Faculty of Law

 - GPA of at least 3.0